 Do architects use 11×17 paper?

 American architects use ARCH papers.
 However, they also use 11×17 papers for scaled-down versions of their larger designs.
-They have enough space to accommodate detailed data which can’t be printed on letter-sized sheets.
+They have enough space to accommodate detailed data that can’t be printed on letter-sized sheets.

 Papers come in different sizes, serve different purposes and their importance can’t be narrowed down enough, especially for architects.
 The standard paper doesn’t cut out for them, and even though large ANSI D size sheets are perfect for commercial designs, they aren’t convenient on-site.